Compare SWISSQUOTE Versus NORDFX and IC Markets broker accounts.

 Lets see how Swissquote and NordFX customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Swissquote and NordFX are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Swissquote and NordFX are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Swissquote or NordFX have these in place please be extremely cautious before you proceed with them.

 We compare Swissquote Vs NordFX financial regulation and licensing side by side below.